 USFS and BLM lease land for livestock grazing in many western states and livestock can come to visit on occasion.
 Sheep in these areas are normally accompanied by a sheep herder and his camp wagon.
 Cattle normally free range and are checked upon by a stockman that is in a pickup with a horse trailer.
 Both of these stockmen are great sources of local information and because of the solitary nature of their job, will usually chat freely, giving you a perfect source of cool local stuff to see and visit.

 COYOTE’S, all of the various agency’s campgrounds seem to have a chronic Coyote problem.
 They are seldom seen and only occasionally heard, but they are there.
 An unattended pet is at jeopardy and coyotes are serious predators.

-Though we have covered a lot of ground, we have barely scratched the surface so far as USFS, BLM & USCOE bondocking is concerned.
+Though we have covered a lot of ground, we have barely scratched the surface so far as USFS, BLM & USCOE boondocking is concerned.
 Our time spent boondocking with them is our most fun, memorable and continuous learning adventure that we enjoy.
-Safe travels and happy bondocking !
+Safe travels and happy boondocking!